-EMPOWER THROUGH SOLAR: Small Solar Solutions for Big Problems
+EMPOWER: Small Solar Solutions for Big Problems

-Cat Island United equipped the community with relatively low cost solutions for critical energy needs on an island with a limited grid.
+Cat Island United equipped the community with low cost solutions for critical energy needs on an island with a limited grid.

 • Solar powered thermal hot water systems to reduce carbon emissions

-• One room solar for disaster recovery
+• One room solar for hurricane disaster recovery

 SUNSHINE FARMS: Smart Farms Built by Students and Powered by Nature